-Previous studies have demonstrated how Europeans perceive service robots, but there is a lack of empirical evidence for the same in Asians, particularly from cross-national studies with a substantial sample size.
-In this study, we adopt a transdiagnostic approach and analyse the disorder caused by hotel service robots (HSR) in the hotel industry using a sample of 1311 respondents from an Asian context.
-This approach has traditionally been used in psychiatry, and we provide a significant discovery from a Southeast Asian perspective by employing the same methodology.
-Through the adoption of the methodology used in this study, we recognise that prior research on hotel services has produced uncertain findings, likely due to the presence of multiple service situations.
-Furthermore, this study is notable because it introduces a methodology that has traditionally been utilized in psychiatry to the field of human-robot management for the first time.
-Two situational experiments have shown that customers have a preference for highly human-like hotel service robots (HSR), and they believe that these robots perform better in situations where they perceive a high level of control.
-The effects are only significant in social situations and are reversed when there is a lower perceived level of control.
-The study's high level of novelty arises from the fact that the effect is absent in luxury hotels within the geographic boundaries of the investigation.
-These results provide a new outlook on how humans and robots perceive the acceptance of HSR in the hotel industry.
-Professionals, academics, and hoteliers who are evaluating the decision to implement robots that could either enhance or diminish their service standards may find this study to be valuable.
+Although earlier studies have been able to demonstrate how Europeans view service robots, it is not empirically possible to make the same claim regarding Asians, particularly from crossnational studies with a sizable sample size.
+We adopt a transdiagnostic approach with 1311 respondents to analyse the disorder that hotel service robots (HSR) cause in the hotel industry and give empirical data from an Asian context on the problem.
+The method has historically been used in psychiatry, and we provide a significant discovery from a Southeast Asian perspective in employing the same approach.
+Adopting the methodology used in this study, we agree that earlier studies on hotel services have produced dubious conclusions.
+These anomalies are justified by the presence of several service situations.
+It is demonstrated via two situational experiments that customers prefer very human-like HSR and believe they will perform better in circumstances with high perceived control.
+Only in social situations are the effects meaningful, and they are reversed when there is less perceived control.
+However, the effect is not present for luxury hotels based on the geographic bounds of the current investigation, which gives this study a high level of novelty.
+These findings present a novel perspective on the acceptance of HSR by humans and robots in the hotel business.
+Professionals, academics and hoteliers who are considering whether to use robots that would either lower or raise their service standards may find this study to be of interest.